-- \Box You have a Primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete TX-D002 (HMO-POS D-SNP). - □ Covered services that may need approval in advance are marked by a double dagger (^{††}) in the medical benefits chart. - □ Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.
+- □You have a Primary care provider (a PCP) who is providing and overseeing your care.
+In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
+This is called giving you a "referral." - □Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete TX-D003 (HMO-POS D-SNP). - Covered services that may need approval in advance are marked by a double dagger (^{††}) in the medical benefits chart. - □ Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.